-Australia is one of the safest destinations in the world, but you should observe the same precautions with your personal safety and possessions as you would in any other country, or even at home.
-It can be helpful to talk to other travellers about their experiences for advice and invest in comprehensive travel insurance before you start your trip, to cover you for anything unexpected.
+Australia is one of the safest places in the world, but you should take the same precautions with your personal safety and possessions as you would in any other country, or even at home.
+It can be helpful to talk to other travellers about their experience.
+Take out comprehensive travel insurance before you start your trip, to cover you for anything unexpected.

 In Australia, 15 minutes in the sun is sometimes all it takes for your skin to burn.